 Educational topics covered

 Diabetes Exercise Program

-Our cardiac rehabilitation staff also offers an exercise program for individuals with diabetes, in coordination with the CHWC diabetes education program.
+Our cardiac rehabilitation staff also offers an exercise program for individuals with diabetes, in coordination with the Parkview diabetes education program.
 Patients are given an individualized exercise program and are instructed on benefits, precautions and recommendations of exercise.

 Individuals who are overweight, hypertensive, hyperlipidemic or have other risk factors for coronary artery disease can take advantage of an exercise consultation.
 Our staff will instruct the individual on exercise techniques and provide an exercise prescription that matches each person’s specific needs.

 This program is offered to patients with chronic obstructive pulmonary disease (COPD).
 The program offers medically supervised exercise and education to help individuals with COPD improve aerobic capacity, increase motivation, decrease sensation of dyspnea, improve ventilatory muscle function and reduce hospital stays.
 Education aspects are coordinated with the cardiopulmonary care staff to help with lifestyle modifications to promote healthier living.